aczwink/StdPlusPlus/README.md

 ### Optional dependencies

+The following backends/extensions require installation of the corresponding software package.
+If they are not found, they will be disabled during compilation:
+* liblzma (XZ Utils)
-* OpenAL Soft for the OpenAL Soft backend
+* OpenAL Soft
-* OpenCL 1.x ICD loader for the OpenCL 1 backend.
+* OpenCL 1.x ICD loader
-* GTK 3 and PkgConfig for the GTK 3 backend.
+* GTK 3 and PkgConfig